 enervate and distress?

-the rising of a body of water and its overflowing onto normally dry land
+the overflowing of a body of water onto normally dry land

 Fancy me yielding and melting, as I am doing: human love rising like a freshly opened fountain in my mind and overflowing with sweet

 inundation all the field I have so carefully and with such labour prepared—so assiduously sown with the seeds of good intentions, of self-denying plans.